-In instances where the investigation is prolonged or the Employee is suspended, the School will, as far as is practicable, make arrangements to keep the Employee informed with the progress of the investigation and timescales for conclusion.
+In instances where the Investigation is prolonged or the Employee is suspended, the School will, as far as is practicable, make arrangements to keep the Employee informed with the progress of the Investigation and timescales for conclusion.

-28 III health and sickness absence during the process
+28. Ill health and sickness absence during the process

-The ill health of an Employee will not usually be grounds for ceasing any ongoing investigation or disciplinary process.
+The ill health of an Employee will not usually be grounds for ceasing any ongoing Investigation or disciplinary process.

 Where the absence is likely to be short, the School may pause the process until the Employee recovers.
-Where the absence is ongoing, the School may seek guidance from an occupational health advisor to determine whether or not the Employee is sufficiently fit to take part in the process.
-It is expected that Employees will consent to a referral being made to an occupational health advisor in such circumstances.
+Where the absence is ongoing, the School may seek guidance from an Occupational Health Advisor to determine the adjustments needed to enable the Employee to participate in the Investigation or disciplinary process.
+It is expected that Employees will consent to a referral being made to an Occupational Health Advisor in such circumstances.

-Upon receipt of occupational health advice consideration may be given to any measures that can be put in place to enable the process to proceed.
-This may include giving the Employee the opportunity to make written representations to an investigation or hearing or for their trade union representative or workplace colleague to make representations on their behalf.
+Upon receipt of occupational health advice consideration will be given to any appropriate measures.
+This may include giving the Employee the opportunity to make written representations to an investigation or Hearing or for their Trade Union Representative or Workplace Colleague to make representations on their behalf.
+The natures of any adjustments will be discussed and agreed with the Employee on a case by case basis.

-29 Concurrent investigations by other agencies
+29. Concurrent investigations by other agencies

-Certain allegations of misconduct may initially be investigated under a different procedure or as a part of criminal investigation.
+Certain allegations of misconduct may initially be investigated under a different procedure and / or by other agencies as appropriate (such as social services or the HSE or by the police as part of a criminal investigation.